 Our Centenary Year in 1993 was a huge success but started with a break-in that robbed us of nearly all our silverware but concluded with our Centenary Ball in the new £10M Grand Ballroom at the Grand Hotel attended by 400 members and guests.

 In the 30 years since, we’ve purchased the course from the council for £600k and changed the structure to how it operates today with a Management and Captains Committee.

 As well, we’ve harnessed the introduction of membership equality and the ever-evolving requirements of health and safety in the clubhouse and on the course.

-In 1905 work commenced on a Club House and it was opened in November 1905.
+In 1905, work commenced on the Club House and it was opened in November 1905.
 At this time extra ground was obtained by lease and William Park and James Braid were invited to tender for a contract to design a course on 130 acres.
-James Braid secured the contract and the work was completed ready for opening on 23rd May 1908.
+James Braid secured the contract, and the work was completed ready for opening on 23rd May 1908.
 The course today is more or less as it was designed by James Braid.

 The current clubhouse was built in 1905 and has undergone several changes over the years but the original is still easily recognisable.
 If you take a trip around our Clubhouse, you will see many more familiar names on our honour’s boards.